MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #endif
   ...
 ```
 You'll need to import the [L6470 library](//github.com/ameyer/Arduino-L6470) into the Arduino IDE for this.
 See `Configuration_adv.h` for the full set of sub-options.
+NOTE: Support for L6470 was removed from Marlin in version 2.1, but may be restored in a future version if there is some demand.

 ## Experimental i2c Bus
 ```cpp